gasech/frontend-store/README.md

 in `NEXTAUTH_SECRET` you should add a hash.
 This is used to encrypt the NextAuth.js JWT, and to hash email verification tokens.

 > [!NOTE]
-> Remember to add these enviroment variables to the vercel application dashboard if you pretend to deploy this app.
+> Remember to add these environment variables to the vercel application dashboard if you pretend to deploy this app.

 ### Running the application
 ```bash